Coastal Community Development

 Approximately 18 percent of India’s population lives in the 72 coastal districts that comprise 12 percent of India’s mainland.
 Development of coastal communities through Marine sector related activities like fisheries, maritime tourism and corresponding skill development is an essential objective of the Sagarmala Programme.
 Development of cruise tourism and lighthouse tourism are other activities which are being actively considered under Sagarmala Programme.

 Under Sagarmala Programme, an integrated approach is being adopted for improvement in quality of life with focus on skill building and training, upgrading of technology in traditional professions, specific and time bound action plan for improving physical and social infrastructure in collaboration with the coastal states.
 On the skill development front, the skill gap study of 21 coastal districts has been completed and domain ministries & concerned state governments have been asked to implement the district action plans.
 To address skill gap in ports and maritime sector in these 21 coastal districts, Ministry of Shipping will also be funding skill development under DDU-GKY to train 10,000 persons annually for next 3 years.
-Under coastal district skilling programs in convergence with DDU-GKY, 1,987 candidates have been trained.
+Under coastal district skilling programs in convergence with DDU-GKY, 1978 candidates have been trained and 1143 candidates have been placed.

 A world class, state of the art Centre of Excellence in Maritime and Shipbuilding (CEMS), first of its kind in Asia, a start up in skill development for maritime and shipbuilding sector with campuses at Vishakhapatnam and Mumbai was launched by Minister of Shipping on 17th Nov 2017.
 The cost of CEMS is Rs 766 cr. out of which 87 % in kind grant is being provided by Siemens.
 Siemens is also providing technology and expertise for the centre.
 Ministry of Shipping is providing a non-recurring one-time grant of Rs 50.07 cr. for creation of 24 hi-tech labs (18 in Vishakhapatnam and 6 in Mumbai).
 Its capacity of training is 10,500 trainees per annum.
-The Centre started partial operation in August 2018 and is likely to be fully operational by October 2018.
+The Centre has been fully operational since February 2019.
 A Multi-Skill Development Centre linked to JNPT is being set up in coordination with Ministry of Skill Development & Entrepreneurship.

 Centre for Inland and Coastal Maritime Technology (CICMT) at IIT Kharagpur has also been proposed.
 The total cost of the project is estimated at Rs.
 76.20 Cr.
 The centre will serve as a technical arm of the Ministry of Shipping.
 It will be a state of the art facility and one of its kind in South Asia.
 It will cover the following 5 domain areas: